magjac/d3-graphviz/README.md

 <a name="graphviz_dot" href="#graphviz_dot">#</a> <i>graphviz</i>.<b>dot</b>(<i>dotSrc</i>) [<>](https://github.com/magjac/d3-graphviz/blob/master/src/dot.js "Source")

 Computes the layout of a graph from the specified *dotSrc* string and saves the data for rendering the SVG with [<i>graphviz</i>.<b>render</b>](#graphviz_render) at a later stage.
-Returns the graph render instance.

 <a name="graphviz_render" href="#graphviz_render">#</a> <i>graphviz</i>.<b>render</b>([<i>selector</i>]) [<>](https://github.com/magjac/d3-graphviz/blob/master/src/dot.js "Source")

 Renders an SVG graph from data saved by [<i>graphviz</i>.<b>dot</b>](#graphviz_dot) and appends it to the selection the grapviz renderer instance was generated on, or if no such selection exists, on the first element that matches the specified *selector* string.
 If the *selector* is given when the graphviz renderer instance is already attached to a selection, an error is thrown.
-Returns the graph render instance.

 <a name="graphviz_engine" href="#graphviz_engine">#</a> <i>graphviz</i>.<b>engine</b>(<i>engine</i>) [<>](https://github.com/magjac/d3-graphviz/blob/master/src/engine.js "Source")

 Sets the [Graphviz](http://www.graphviz.org) layout engine name to the specified *engine* string.
 The engine name must be set before attaching the [DOT](http://www.graphviz.org/content/dot-language) source.
 If it is changed after this, an eror is thrown.
-Returns the graph render instance.
 Supports all engines that [Viz.js](https://github.com/mdaines/viz.js/) supports.
 Currently these are:

 * <b>circo</b>
 * <b>dot</b> (default)